john-pachec0/Monitor/CBT_EDUCATIONAL_CONTENT.md

 ## Final Notes

-The existing content in Untwist is excellent—the distortion guides are comprehensive, warm, and clinically sound.
+The existing content in Monitor is excellent—the distortion guides are comprehensive, warm, and clinically sound.
 The recommendations above are enhancements to make an already strong foundation even more educational and engaging.

 The CBTIntroduction content is ready to implement directly.
 The enhancement recommendations can be prioritized based on development capacity and user feedback.